graphql/graphql-spec/spec/Section 3 -- Type System.md

 3. All fields of an Input Object type extension must have unique names.
 4. All fields of an Input Object type extension must not already be a field of the original Input Object.
-5. Any directives provided must not already apply to the original Input Object type.

 ## List